All Episodes

 Okay.

-What if uh something happened to one of your nieces or nephews and you wanted to bring them back home, wouldn't you watch social media to help you bring them back?
+What if something happened to one of your nieces or nephews and you wanted to bring them back home?

-That's the I mean I think if it makes you feel better to use social media to alert people that your kids are gone or whatever, then that's fine.
+If it makes you feel better to use social media to alert people that your kids are gone or whatever, then that's fine.

 But thinking that it's going to get them returned, I would not fall into that trap myself.

-But I'm not saying that it's uh trap.
+I'm not saying that it's a trap.

-I'm saying with all technology today, social media would be the best way to bring back your loved one if they're kidnapped or if they're missing and uh you want that help?
+I'm saying with all technology today, social media would be the best way to bring back your loved one if they're kidnapped or if they're missing.

-Can you tell me uh where such a hashtag has resulted in the return of a kidnapped child?
+Can you tell me where such a hashtag has resulted in the return of a kidnapped child?

-Well, I mean, okay, she had the miners, they're in their daughter job, and the mine decides to kidnap them.
+They're in their doing their job, and the mine decides to kidnap them.

 Okay, they're gone.

-They're lost, they're in the mine.
+They're in the mine.

 They've been kidnapped by the mine.